top of page

 Why You Should Communicate Expectations early in Relationships

-The majority of people can relate to being in a similar position.
-Somewhere down the line, like in Phoebe and Mike's situation, one partner learns that the other doesn't want children, doesn't want to work, or doesn't want to get married at all.
-So, how does one keep from having to deal with this predicament?
-The answer is simple, share your expectations for the relationship early enough.
+Most people today can identify with being in a similar situation.
+Somewhere along the line, as in Phoebe and Mike's case, one partner discovers that the other does not want children, does not want to work, or does not want to marry at all.
+So, how does one avoid having to deal with such a situation?
+I believe the answer is simple: communicate your relationship expectations early on.

-One of the many issues that might arise in a relationship is unmet expectations.
-Even before she meets the boy, the girl has an idea of what she wants from the relationship and he has the same notion.
+Out of the many issues that can arise in a relationship, is one which has to do with unmet expectations.
+Even before two people meet, they both have an idea about what they want out of a relationship.
 As with any relationship, while having clear expectations and standards are important, communication must be established quickly so that both parties are aware of what they are getting themselves into.

-Think about it: when you apply for a job, the company publicizes the job description so you can see exactly what they're looking for.
-Now, if you get an interview, they will ask you a variety of questions to get to know you and explore the specifics of what they expect from you, and they also inform you to ask questions for clarification purposes.
-Thus, when you get the job, you both already know what you are getting yourselves into.
+Consider this: when you are in the process of applying for a job, you discover that the company publicizes the job description so you can see exactly what they're looking for.
+Now, if you get an interview, they will often ask you a variety of questions to get to know you and explore the specifics of what they expect from you.
+Depending on how good they are, they provide you with room to ask questions for clarification purposes.
+So, when you get the job, you both already know what you are getting yourselves into (well, to a large extent).

 Many people are 'getting to know each other,' but without communication.
 Despite spending so much time together, they know very little about each other.
-They let the butterflies fluttering around their stomachs carry them away, while they fail to do their homework.
+They let the butterflies fluttering around their stomachs carry them away (with their heads in the clouds), while they fail to do their homework.
 How else can you know what's on someone's mind if you don't talk to them or spend time asking the right questions?
-What's more, how can they know what's on your mind?
+What's more, how can they know what's on your mind, if you don’t communicate it?

-Finally, when we believe we have found love, we Christians have a tendency to put God on the back burner and head off into the sunset without asking Him for His guidance through prayers.
-Nevertheless, keep in mind that no matter how many questions you ask, how clearly you lay out your expectations, or how thoroughly you research a potential partner, only God can truly reveal the heart of a person.
+Finally, when some Christians (myself inclusive) believe they’ve have found the "one," they tend to put God on the back burner while they ride off into the sunset (with their lover) without seeking his guidance.
+It is important to note that no matter the amount of right questions you ask, how clearly you lay out your expectations, or how thoroughly you research a potential partner, only God has the ability to truly reveal a person's heart.
+So, while you do your due diligence, be patient enough to pray for guidance.

 What do you think?
 Leave your comments below.
 Also remember to like, share and subscribe so you don't miss out on what is happening on Let's Talk Nation Blog.